kevinrf100/markdown-code-snippets/README.md

 ## 🤝 Contributing

-Contributions are welcome!
+Contributions are welcome ❤️!
 If you'd like to add more languages or improve existing snippets:

 1. Fork the repository
 2. Make your changes